harrisonde/mugin/README.md

 	* [X] Read mugin stats from url into UI
 	* [X] Display validaion errors on index when loggin
 	* [ ] Validate email address when reg for mug
+	* [ ] email address might need to be lowercase or save as lower case when reg for mug
 	* [ ] Refactor message and waring for DRY code

 ##Packages